satpalsr/sdk/README.md

 Bring your own game assets as GLTF models with full server-driven animation support, block textures, ambient and sfx audio, and more - or use HYTOPIA's defaults included with this SDK to craft your game.

 We built HYTOPIA to empower both veteran and aspiring game developers to create multiplayer-first, voxel-style, hyper-sharable games.
 Developer APIs and documentations are simple, powerful and clear.
-Whether you've been building games for years, a frontend web developer who's dreamed of building a game, an eager learner that's always dreamed of building games, or a curious school student, HYTOPIA was built for you.
+Whether you've been building games for years, a frontend web developer who's dreamed of building a game, an eager learner that's always dreamed of building games, or a curious school student, HYTOPIA was built for you..